eslint/eslint.org/src/content/blog/2024-05-09-eslint-compatibility-utilities.md

 TypeError: context.getDeclaredVariables is not a function
 ```

-These errors mean that the plugin rules have not been updated to latest ESLint rule API.
+These errors mean that the plugin rules have not been updated to the latest ESLint rule API.

 ## Using the compatibility utilities